 Why you should support us

-ALQ is currently an entirely volunteer run organisation.
-Our hard working team of volunteers ensures that overhead costs are minimised and allows us to direct the majority of funds towards campaign activities, investigating animal cruelty, and educating the public on animal rights issues, including the production of booklets and fliers.
+Our hardworking and passionate team ensures that overhead costs are minimised and allows us to direct the majority of funds towards campaign activities, investigating animal cruelty, and educating the public on animal rights issues, including the production of booklets and fliers.
 We are politically independent, free of corporate sponsorship or influence, and we are focussed on getting lasting results for animals.

 - In February 2015 ALQ (together with Animals Australia) exposed the cruel practice of live baiting in the greyhound racing industry in Australia, via a high profile 4 Corners special.
-This led to a complete shake up and overhaul of the industry, an end to industry self-regulation in Queensland and dozens of animal cruelty prosecutions.
+This led to a shake-up and overhaul of the industry Australia-wide, an end to industry self-regulation in Queensland and dozens of animal cruelty prosecutions.

 - Our greyhound racing investigations have resulted in a number of inquiries across several states in Australia.
-In NSW the inquiry there has gone on to influence Premier Baird to announce a ban on greyhound racing in NSW by July 2017, which unfortunately he rescinded after the backlash that followed.
+In NSW the inquiry influenced Premier Baird to announce a ban on greyhound racing in NSW by July 2017, which unfortunately he rescinded after the backlash that followed.
 Our efforts to end this cruel ‘sport’ continue.

 - In October 2013 we launched Chickadee, Australia's first animal rights magazine aimed at teen and pre-teen girls.

 - End to exotic animal circuses in Australia.
 Our long-term campaign against the use of exotic animals in circuses helped achieve bans by Ipswich City Council (2009) and Gold Coast City Council (August 2009).
 Gold Coast City Council did reverse the ban in 2013 but then reinstated it in September 2016.
 In 2021, Stardust circus retired the last wild exotic circus animals in Australia (its lions and monkeys).
 After 40 years of campaigning, Australia now has no more wild animals used in circuses!